nhlamulomagwaza/site-diary/README.md

 I used AI assistance to quickly scaffold the Docker configurations and refresh my memory on SQLite setup (my daily stack is typically MongoDB/ SQL Server / PostgreSQL).
 All core business logic, MVC architecture, Redux state setup, and UI components were written by hand.
 Though I did look at documentations there and there.
-I remember the logic, not the syntax and methods sometimes. 😅
+I remember the logic, not the syntax or methods... it happens sometimes. 😅

 ## What I built it with